 When I found out that I couldn’t have contact with him I was depressed.
 I missed him.
 He wasn’t always bad… because he fled the scene before the police could arrest him, I saw him one last time.
 It was at a hospital.
 We were both there visiting a “friend.”
 He thought I had moved on so, there in the waiting room, he assaulted me.
 After this incident, the police found him at work and arrested him on sight.

 God removed him.

 Moving forward by myself was hard.
 I felt like a baby learning to walk for the first time.
 Everything was new.
 I was free.
 Like a newly emancipated slave with only the knowledge of farming, I felt stagnant.
 I was free, but I had nothing to do with this newfound freedom.
-But God placed people in my life to help me get on my feet, to love me, to encourage me and to build me back up.
+But God placed people in my life: to help me get on my feet, to love me, to encourage me and to build me back up.
 I had hardcore prayer warriors.
-I even had my now husband, who unbeknownst to me would become my Superman, best friend and companion.
+I had just met my now husband, who unbeknownst to me at that time would become my forever Superman, best friend and companion.

-In the mist of my transformation as a new woman, healed and healthy; I found myself.
+In the mist of my transformation as a new woman, healed and healthy, I found myself.
 I found my independence.
 I found my worth.
 I found my husband.
 I found my peace.
 I found my voice.